Mara (gang)

-A mara (or marabunta) is a form of gang originating in the United States, which spread to Central American countries such as El Salvador, Honduras and Guatemala.
+A mara (or marabunta) is a form of gang originating in the United States (Los Angeles, California), which spread to Central American countries such as El Salvador, Honduras and Guatemala.

 Definition of mara

 A mara is regarded as a group of delinquents of Latin America origin who reside in the United States but have spread towards Central America; namely, in the countries belonging to the Northern Triangle of Central America: Honduras, El Salvador and Guatemala.
 The maras are not just Central American phenomena; they are transnational.
 A mara has an organizational structure in which there is a leader in charge of a cadre which, in turn, branches in several cadres.
 Each of these sub-groups has internal functions such as recruiting followers for drug trafficking, logistics; attacks; intelligence, collection and propaganda, murder, and extortion among other criminal activities.
-Although each mara has its internal rule, violence action is the most apparent characteristic of this multi-ethnic group.
+The word “mara” points to the widely known gangs referred to as MS-13 and 18th Street.
+In the name Mara Salvatrucha, which the word mara became generalized from, mara is said to represent a fierce type of Central American ant.
+The maras have made themselves known as some of the most dominant, notorious, and frightening street gangs in Central America and across the world.
+Violence is one of the most defining traits of the maras and they have grown to be a great security threat in Central America as well as beyond.